Health and Wellness |

 Look after yourself: keep up hygiene practices with hand washing and regularly wiping down services.
 Make time in your day to do some gentle exercise.
 Speak up if you need help- chat to a neighbour, family or care provider if you are finding things difficult during this time.

-Fighting boredom: Break up your day and change activities every one or two hours.
+Fighting boredom: There’s a range of ways to keep your mind active.
+Break up your day and change activities every one or two hours.
 Go for a walk outside or spend time in the garden.
 Read, listen to music, watch television and movies.
 Crafts, like knitting, and puzzles are great for keeping the brain active.

 Dementia Australia: The power of music in memories